openSUSE/news-o-o/_posts/2013-11-18-opensuse-summit-was-geeko-awesome.markdown

 Now, let's turn to the content.
 Plenty of good talks took place, here some notes!

-Lars presented our awesome geeko infrastructure and familiarizes us with Education Li-f-e, and if you donâ€™t know what that is, go look it up now!
-Jos tells us all about community building, promo and "booth'ing," the doâ€™s and donâ€™ts.
+Lars presented our awesome geeko infrastructure and familiarizes us with Education Li-f-e, and if you don’t know what that is, go look it up now!
+Jos tells us all about community building, promo and "booth'ing," the do’s and don’ts.
 More advanced hands-on workshops also take place in Genie Lab, taking us down the road of systemd and image building with KIWI.

-The town hall meeting couldnâ€™t possibly be missing from this event of course!
+The town hall meeting couldn’t possibly be missing from this event of course!
 It is basically an "_everybody-in-one-room-talk-about-what-matters"_ hour.
 During our town hall meeting issues like the wiki maze and the extensive communication channels we feature for the project were brought up.
 A few ideas were presented, such as integrating more openQA testing in the openSUSE Factory development process, adding social and game-like features to OBS to motivate our contributors and get a little more game-addiction going.
 Stay tuned for more info in our mailing list and share your viewpoints!

 Do you know what to do to download your new favorite distro?
 Lars Vogdt explains all (well, almost all) about the mirrors of openSUSE in his lightning talk about MirrorBrain, a framework that makes mirroring easy.
 Try it out for your project!
 [![Forum team](//news.opensuse.org/wp-content/uploads/2013/11/Forum-team.jpg)](//news.opensuse.org/wp-content/uploads/2013/11/Forum-team.jpg)